 The discussion paper notes that the FDA will focus on analytical and clinical validity as the basis for marketing authorization.
 The FDA anticipates laboratories that already conduct proper validation should not be expected to experience new costs for validating their tests to support marketing authorization and laboratories that conduct appropriate evaluations would not have to collect additional data to demonstrate analytical validity for FDA clearance or approval.
-This goal would be achieved through a precertification process.
-The evidence of the analytical and clinical validity of all LDTs will be made publicly available.
-LDTs are encouraged to submit prospective change protocols in their pre-market submission that outline specific types of anticipated changes, the procedures that will be followed to implement them and the criteria that will be met prior to implementation.
+The evidence of the analytical and clinical validity of all LDTs would be made publicly available.
+LDTs would be encouraged to submit prospective change protocols in their pre-market submission that outline specific types of anticipated changes, the procedures that will be followed to implement them and the criteria that will be met prior to implementation.

-In March 2017, a draft bill "The Diagnostics Accuracy and Innovation Act" (DAIA) was introduced in Congress.
-The bill sought to establish a new regulatory framework for the oversight of in vitro clinical tests ("IVCTs") which include LDTs.
-In 2020, Congress introduced "The Verifying Accurate, Leading-edge IVCT Development Act" (VALID) of 2020.
-A risk-based approach will be used to regulate IVCTs while grandfathering existing IVCTs.
+In March 2017, members of Congress posted a discussion draft of "The Diagnostics Accuracy and Innovation Act" (DAIA).
+The discussion draft included language that, if enacted, would have established a new regulatory framework for the oversight of in vitro clinical tests ("IVCTs") which include LDTs.
+In 2020, members of Congress introduced "The Verifying Accurate, Leading-edge IVCT Development (VALID) Act"; this bill was re-introduced in substantially similar form in June 2021.
+If enacted, VALID would create a risk-based approach to regulate IVCTs while grandfathering many existing IVCTs.
 The new regulatory framework will include quality control and post-market reporting requirements.
 Each test will be classified as high-risk or low-risk.
 Pre-market review will be required for high-risk tests.
 To market a high-risk IVCT, reasonable assurance of analytical and clinical validity for the intended use must be established.
-Under VALID, a precertification process would be established which will allow a laboratory to establish that the facilities, methods, and controls used in the development of its IVCTs meet quality system requirements.
+Under VALID, a precertification process would be established which will allow a laboratory to establish that the facilities, methods, and controls used in the development of certain IVCTs meet quality system requirements.
 If pre-certified, low-risk IVCTs it develops will not be subject to pre-market review.
 The new regulatory framework will include quality control and post-market reporting requirements.
-The FDA will have the authority to withdraw from the market IVCTs that present an unreasonable and substantial risk of severe illness or injury when used as intended.
-We cannot predict whether this draft bill will become law or the ultimate impact of its passage, or other legislative or regulatory changes, would have on our business.
-If the FDA implements a new framework for enforcement of its regulations against LDTs, our existing products that are classified as LDTs, if any, and/or any of our future LDTs we seek to develop and market for clinical use, we may be required to obtain pre-certification or approval before continuing to market such tests in the U.S. We may not be able to obtain such pre-certifications or approvals on a timely basis or at all.
-Our business could be negatively impacted as a result of commercial delay that may be caused by any new re
+The FDA will have the authority to withdraw from the market IVCTs if it is reasonably possible that such tests will cause serious adverse health consequences (among other criteria).
+We cannot predict whether this bill will become law or the ultimate impact of its passage, or other legislative or regulatory changes, would have on our business.
+If the FDA implements a new framework for enforcement of its regulations against LDTs, our existing products that are classified as LDTs, if any, and/or any of our future LDTs we seek to develop and market for clinical use, we may be required to obtain pre-certification or approval before continuing to market such tests in the U.S. We may not be able to obtain s